 This discovery inspired us to, for the first time, generate detailed documentations about the supported features and their rates of usages, which helped us prioritize them as well.

-The first and most notable problem was the different types of Promotion, the differences of which were not always clear either conceptually or visually.
-When we put together the screens for creating and editing the different types of promotion, it is very clear that the differences are very small, and are always based on the effect of that promotion.
-Our solution was to create a unique type of promotion.
+When we put together the screens for creating and editing the different types of promotion, it’s very clear that the differences are very small, and are always based on the effect of that promotion.
+Our solution was to create single type of promotion, simplifying the information architecture and leveraging more progressive disclosure of the sheer amount of features available.

 The context-driven conditions system which is where our engine shines.
 It’s very flexible, offering thousands of possible combinations for creating customized promotions.
 However we believe that the interaction paradigm was not the best: simply by listing all the options, the complexity of the screen is proportional to the flexibility of the system, which ends up undermining our intentions to keep evolving this system.